-VIII Borrowing Constraints
+VIII.
+Borrowing Constraints

-Lastly, we consider the possibility that families may be unable to borrow against future earnings to efficiently finance investments in their children.
-Studies of intertemporal consumption behavior frequently document patterns consistent with borrowing constraints, with many finding stronger evidence of binding constraints among younger households (e.g. Meghir and Weber 1996, Alessie, Devereux, and Weber 1997, Stephens 2008).40 A number of studies also estimate the empirical impacts of borrowing constraints on college-going behavior; however, there is less evidence on the extent to which borrowing constraints distort early investments in children.
+Lastly, we consider the possibility that families might be unable to borrow against future earnings to efficiently finance investments in their children.
+Studies of intertemporal consumption behavior frequently document patterns consistent with borrowing constraints, with many finding stronger evidence of binding constraints among younger households (e.g., Meghir and Weber, 1996; Alessie et al, 1997; Stephens 2008).
+A number of studies also estimate the empirical impacts of borrowing constraints on college-going behavior; however, there is less evidence on the extent to which borrowing constraints distort early investments in children.
 See Lochner and Monge-Naranjo (2012) for a recent survey of this literature.